tsgates/arch-wiki-markdown/wiki/Secure_Shell.md

 which will greatly speed up subsequent logins, by adding these lines under the proper host in /etc/ssh/ssh_config:

+    Host examplehost.com
       ControlMaster auto
+      ControlPersist yes
       ControlPath ~/.ssh/socket-%r@%h:%p

+See the ssh_config(5) manual page for full description of these options.

+Another option to improve speed is to enable compression with the -C flag.
+A permanent solution is to add this line under the proper host in /etc/ssh/ssh_config:

+    Compression yes

+Login time can be shortened by using the -4 flag, which bypasses IPv6 lookup.
+This can be made permanent by adding this line under the proper host in /etc/ssh/ssh_config:

+    AddressFamily inet

 Changing the ciphers used by SSH to less cpu-demanding ones can improve speed.
 In this aspect, the best choices are arcfour and blowfish-cbc.

-Please do not do this unless you know what you are doing; arcfour has a number of known weaknesses.
-To use them, run SSH with the "c" flag, like
+Warning:Please do not do this unless you know what you are doing;
-this:
+arcfour has a number of known weaknesses.

+To use alternative ciphers, run SSH with the -c flag:

     $ ssh -c arcfour,blowfish-cbc user@server-address